Kline–Fogleman airfoil: Applications of the KF airfoil today

-Poor lift-to-drag ratio performance in wind tunnel testing has meant that to date the KF airfoil has not been used on any full size aircraft.
-But the KF airfoil and derivative 'stepped' airfoils have in recent years gained a following in the world of foam constructed radio controlled model aircraft.
+Poor lift-to-drag ratio performance in wind tunnel testing has meant that, to date, the KF airfoil has not been used on any full-size aircraft.
+But the KF airfoil and derivative "stepped" airfoils have in recent years gained a following in the world of foam-constructed radio-controlled model aircraft.
 The low Reynolds numbers allow for the stepped airfoils to produce a significant amount of lift for the drag incurred, making them increasingly popular among RC hobbyists.

 The simple KF airfoil shape lends itself well to construction in sheets of various plastic foams, typically expanded polystyrene (EPS) or expanded polypropylene (EPP).
-The resulting stepped wing can have improved performance and flying characteristics compared to the simpler 'flat plate' wing used in some radio-controlled models.
-The airfoils illustrated in this article are examples of those used in radio control foam models.
+The resulting stepped wing can have improved performance and flying characteristics compared to the simpler "flat-plate" wing used in some radio-controlled models.
+The airfoils illustrated in this article are examples of those used in radio-control foam models.

-The first-man carrying KF airfoil based aircraft was successfully flown in 1987 by Richard Wood in Canada.
-(The Recreational Flyer Magazine November December 1991) Top speed was higher and stall was slower (The Recreational Flyer Magazine.
-November / December 1991).
-The airfoil was tested on a Vector 600 ultralight.

 The KF airfoil has been applied to the Darrieus wind turbine using a trapped vortex.
-Experiments have found the KF rotor demonstrates a higher static and dynamic torque with low Reynolds applications and better performance for wind conditions lower than 0.8 m/s.
+Experiments have found the KF rotor demonstrates a higher static and dynamic torque with low-Reynolds applications and better performance for wind conditions lower than 0.8 m/s.
 It is seen a potential solution for self-starting in the Darrieus wind turbine.